nmz787/python-brlcad-tcl/README.md

 ## Multi-part example

-The multi-part example shows how to use two python objects.
+The multi-part example shows how to use two python-brlcad-tcl objects (including `motor_28BYJ_48__example.py`).
 In addition to emitting the tcl script, it runs mged to create a new geometry database, and then converts that to an STL.

 To view the resulting (.g) file in `mged`:
 * `python multi_part_example.py multi_part.tcl && mged multi_part.g`